 Cerro Campanario is the first stop on the Circuito Chico, a 65 km circular route from Bariloche to the resort of Llao Llao.
 With a cool breeze brushing my face, the chairlift whisks me through the forest to its summit.

-- My route is easy to do by bus.
+Getting there – This part of the Circuito Chico is easy to do by bus.
 I took bus #20 from outside my Bariloche hotel to Cerro Camapanario, which is around 11 miles from the city centre.
 The journey took 25 minutes.

-Do you have any top tips for doing the Circuit Chico without a car?
+Do you have any top tips for doing the Circuito Chico without a car?
 Or what did you do whilst in Bariloche?